Create bookmarks in Power BI Desktop to share insights and build stories

 Restart Power BI Desktop to enable the preview version of bookmarks.

 In this release of the bookmarks features, there are a few limitations and considerations to keep in mind.

-- Most custom visuals should work well with bookmarking.
+- Most Power BI visuals should work well with bookmarking.
 However, if you encounter problems with bookmarking and a custom visual, contact the creator of that custom visual and ask them to add support for bookmarks to their visual.

 - If you add a visual on a report page after creating a bookmark, the visual is displayed in its default state.
 That is, if you introduce a slicer into a page where you previously created bookmarks, the slicer behaves in its default state.

 - Moving a visual after a bookmark has been created is automatically reflected in the bookmark.